CaioFPeres/ArchBuild/README.md

 ```

 Now, inside ~/archbuild create the script that will build everything.
 Invoke this script by passing the name of the file containing all packages that you want to build.
 If you want to build all current system packages, first run:
 `pacman -Qq > packages.txt`

 If you want to build only the essentials(base, base-devel, linux and linux-firmware), pass as argument the file included in this repository called base_base-devel.txt.
+Otherwise, pass packages.txt.

 Script to make all packages:
 ``` bash